CS126SP20/final-project-rrshen/DEVELOPMENT.md

     - Added enum class of game states

  - **5/4/20** Continued updating project.
     - Created a starting and ending page
     - Added weekly headers to DEVELOPMENT.md
     - Rearranged update() for minimal nesting
     - Changed GetManhattanDistance() to Euclidean and made the function a standalone function
     - Created a header file for my constants
     - Wrote a README file with a GIF
     - Fixed button conditionals
         - TODO:
             - [ ] Finish Bird() class
             - [ ] Create different birds
             - [x] Add `q` as a quit button
             - [x] Add `n` as a new game button?

+ - **5/4/20** Made smaller adjustments.
+    - Added delay before ending screen
+    - Added line comments explaining ending_x_ and ending_y_